naftulikay/ansible-role-go-dev/README.md

 ## Requirements

-Currently only Linux and the amd64 architecture are supported, contributions welcome.
+Supporting (under test) Ubuntu 14.04, 16.04, CentOS, and OSX.
+Only amd64 architecture is supported for now.
+Other Unix-like environments may work but are not under test.

 ## Role Variables